 A lesson plan designed to help students become familiar with the many roles of the president.

-Juvenile Justice, and You
+The Constitution, Juvenile Justice, and You

 A lesson plan developed for Special Education Students in grades 9-12.